 Lecturer: Dr S.H.
+Teufel

-Teufel No. of lectures: 8 Prerequisite courses: a basic encounter with Probability is assumed
+Prerequisite courses: a basic encounter with Probability is assumed

 The course is aimed to characterise information retrieval in terms of the data, problems and concepts involved.
 The main formal retrieval models and evaluation methods are described.
 Web search is also covered.
 The course then turns to problems and standard solutions in two related areas, clustering and text classification.